Yellowstone Cliffs camp sign (Northern Loop Trail)

 Key applies to all campsite videos

 The KEY to the right applies to all of the following camp videos.
 The moving red arrow on each map is the viewer’s position in the space.
+Caltopo provides the maps, annotations are added.

 Happy Hiking!